Docencia-fmrico/plansys2-gpsr-tayros2/README.md

       (over all(no_prio_task_remaining))
     )
     :effect (and
-      ;it's really important to specify that the gripper is not free at the start of the function in orther to not grab ;more than one object.
+      ;it's really important to specify that the gripper is not free at the start of the function ;in orther to not grab more than one object.
       (at start(not (gripper_free ?g)))
       (at end(not (object_at ?u ?l)))
       (at end(robot_carry ?r ?g ?u))